• Skip to primary navigation

 I have made this in two pans as I do like simultaneous cooking when my dish will be ready all at once.

 I know I have not elaborated on spring garlic a little more so here I come with a little info on this super special ingredient.
-Garlic is definitely one ingredient that I cannot be without and my kitchen is never short of.
+Garlic is an ingredient that I cannot be without and my kitchen is never short of.

 Garlic is generally planted early in the spring or even in the autumn just before the frost arrives and harvested the following late summer.
 But from as early as March till May time or even June, the spring garlic or green garlic can be harvested.
 It is exactly like the spring onion or the scallions, it is the young plant.

-Spring garlic is quite pretty, the top is bright green and looking fresh with flat leaves and the ground side, the bulb is white and speckled with pink or purple or both.
-I love spring garlic as it is crisp, much juicier, aromatic, versatile and it requires a lot less work to make it ready for the pan. 😉
+Spring garlic is quite pretty, the top is bright green and looks fresh with flat leaves, and on the ground side, the bulb is white and speckled with pink or purple or both.
+I love spring garlic as it is crisp, much juicier, aromatic, and versatile and it requires a lot less work to make it ready for the pan. 😉

 • you may use any bone-free fillet of fish (seabass, salmon, sea bream) if you are afraid or don't like bones ( I know there aren't many people like me around) ahahha